mr-metschnikowia/SfAM-Pipeline/README.md

 20. Histogram of query coverage plotted for intergenic sequences
 21. Bar chart plotted showing mean query coverage for intergenic sequences across strains
 22. 'N's are accounted for in intergenic sequence comparison - graph plotted to reflect number of ambiguous sequences per strain
+23. taxonomic map is created from accessions of interest

 All figures stored in - /home/centos/project/outputs
 blast+ output - /home/centos/blast+/outputs